| The Arnold School

 on the basis of academic performance, achievement and potential for

 further contributions to the field of public health.
+Kelsey has been

 studying how changes in land use and land cover impact coastal ecosystem